Auxiliary type used to represent syntax categories. We mainly use auxiliary definitions with this type to attach doc strings to syntax categories.

 Instances For

 The equality relation.
-It has one introduction rule, Eq.refl
+It has one introduction rule, Eq.refl.

-We use a = b
+We use a = b as notation for Eq a b.

 A fundamental property of equality is that it is an equivalence relation.